nealrs/ScrollPop/README.md

 ScrollPop is freely available under the MIT license.

 ##Demo
-There is a live demo of both mouse & scroll triggers available [here](http://stoutandporter.com).
+There is a live demo of both mouse & scroll triggers [here](http://www.stoutandporter.com/2010/07/14/cascabel-taqueria/#comments).
 Additionally, the [AudioShocker Podcast](http://www.audioshocker.com) uses ScrollPop, (always on, no trigger), to power both frontpage merchandise ads and comment-roll promotions for several independent webcomics.

 ##Installation
 To enable ScrollPop ads on your WP blog: